 Hang in there.
 It's not going to be easy.
 Your emotions will go all over the place.
 You will go from crying to hating him to wanting to hug him.
 It's not fun, it's not fair.
 But you will be ok.

-My husband had an EA with a co-worker last year.
-Then I caught a text.
+My husband had an EA (PA?) with a co-worker the whole of 2013.
+I caught a text just before Thanksgiving.
 And the rest is history.